docelic/article_date/PARSING.md

 Furthermore, String class can't be subclassed.
-One could create a separate class whose `to_unsafe` would point to the string's bytes and this would save time on copying the bytes (a time which grows linearly with the length of string and could be significant), but it would not save time on time for object creation (nor would solve all problems).
+One could create a separate class whose `to_unsafe` would point to the string's bytes and this would save time on copying the bytes (a time which grows linearly with the length of string and could be significant), but it would not save time on object creation (nor would solve all problems).

 The absolute best performance could be achieved by working on only one /